MarvelousSoftware/marvelous-aurelia-docs/src/forms/model-based/rows/rows.md

-One the advantages of MarvelousForms over manually created forms is easy and yet powerful configuration.
+One the advantages of `MarvelousAureliaForms` over manually created forms is easy and yet powerful configuration.
 This example shows how to create a form with multiple rows and how to react on changes.